saipriya2301/soc-homelab-wazuh/docs/09-active-response.md

 - Modify endpoint security settings

 Instead, the response operated entirely on the Ubuntu Wazuh manager and only created and removed a temporary file under `/tmp`.

+No Windows firewall, network, account, registry, or endpoint security configuration was changed by the response.

 This approach demonstrates automated incident response while minimizing the risk of disrupting the monitored endpoint or home network.